How to Install Soffit Vents for Your Roof

-Installing soffit vents can be a simple DIY project.
-Installing soffit vents only requires a few steps.
-It involves cutting rectangular holes in the soffit and then screwing the vent over the hole.
-Soffit vents should be installed directly under the eave.
-If you are a seasoned DIYer, then you can expect the installation to take about two hours.
-For beginners who do not know how to install soffit vents, it could take about four hours.
-If you are unsure whether you can handle installing soffit vents on your own, then find a roofer who can help you.
+Installing soffit vents can be a simple DIY project which only only requires a few steps.
+Soffit vent installation involves cutting rectangular holes in the soffit and then screwing the vent over the hole.
+Soffit vents should be installed directly under the eaves.
+If you are a seasoned DIYer, expect the installation to take about two hours.
+For beginners who do not know how to install soffit vents, it could be as long as four hours.
+If you are unsure whether you can handle soffit vent installation on your own, then find a roofer who can help you.

 Why Soffit Vents Are Necessary

 Soffit vents help even out the ventilation necessary for keeping a roof functioning properly.
 A continuous flow of air in your attic will help extend the life of your roof.
 Installing soffit vents is particularly important, as it will increase the airflow under your roof.
 This will help alleviate ice dams and attic condensation in the winter.
-Ice dams are common in snowy northern states, such as in Minnesota.
-Installing soffit vents will also help reduce your heat buildup in the summer, and save you money on your air conditioning bills.
+Ice dams are common in snowy northern states such as Minnesota.
+Installing soffit vents will also help reduce heat buildup in the summer, and save you money on air conditioning.
 Soffit vents let cool, fresh air into your attic, while roof vents exhaust the hot, humid air.
 Most roofers recommend installing a roof vent for every soffit vent installed.
-Learn more about the importance of proper attic and roof ventilation.

 How Many Soffit Vents Are Necessary?

-The first step in determining how many soffit vents are needed is to contact your city to learn the local building codes.
+The first step in determining how many soffit vents are needed is to contact your city to learn the local building codes and find out how many soffit vents you need to install.
 City building codes often outline the number of soffit vents needed for residential roofs.
-As a general rule, “You need at least one square foot of intake vents (soffit) and one square foot of exhaust vents (roof vent) for every 150 square feet of ceiling” (Easy2diy.com).
-Find out how many soffit vents you need to install.
+As a general rule, you need at least one square foot of intake vents (soffit) and one square foot of exhaust vents (roof vent) for every 150 square feet of ceiling.

 Types of Soffit Vents